 Start by dedicating 30 minutes a week to your project and exploring what’s next.
 Then build it up to 30 minutes three times a week.
 And so on.
 If you care enough, you’ll find time.
 You won’t believe the momentum that can build over a few months.

 Finding Good is a Habit – Learn it.

 You just have to be willing (and at times extremely creative).
 So you have to stuff 10,000 envelopes – you finally get to work on that meditation practice you’ve been putting off.
 Perfect.

 If you’re working at Starbucks and you’re starting to wonder if there’s more to life, how about you make it your personal job to make every one of your customers feel like a king?
 Make getting their coffee from you the best part of their day.
 Why not?
 You get to practice a priceless skill – building rapport, and your effect on them will start to ripple through their world.
 Or perhaps you apply your passion for art to making the most amazing foam latte designs your customers have ever seen.
 The small stuff can be more powerful than you think.

-A friend of mine (and rock star motivational speaker and coach), Jim Cathcart used to rave about a McDonald’s where one of the women who worked the morning shift knew every regular customer by name and had their order ready before they even got to the front of the line.
+A friend of mine (and an award-winning motivational speaker and coach), Jim Cathcart used to rave about a McDonald’s where one of the women who worked the morning shift knew every regular customer by name and had their order ready before they even got to the front of the line.
 Her job was no longer Burger Flipper.
 Instead, it was Awesome Day Maker for dozens of people every morning.